mikeph52/BioParseR/README.md

 - View basic header information and the first few records
 - Written in **Rust** for performance and safety

+To test those features, use the files provided in the [examples](/examples/) folder.

 ## 🦀 Installation

 ### Prerequisites